citta-lab/react/README.md

 import * as UserCall from `./UserAPI` class App extends React.Component {

-  // set to empty state
-  state = {
+  // set to empty state ( using property initializers ) state = {
     name:[]
   }